Sokoliem/advanced-web-tools/README.md

 # Advanced Web Tools

-An MCP server that provides advanced web interaction and browser automation capabilities for Claude and other AI assistants.
+An MCP server that provides advanced web interaction and browser automation capabilities for Claude and other AI assistants, now with full computer control capabilities.

 ## Overview

-This project provides a scaffold implementation of the Model Control Protocol (MCP) server that enables Claude and other AI agents to interact with web browsers through automation.
-It allows AI models to perform a wide range of web interactions, including:
+This project provides a comprehensive MCP server that enables Claude and other AI agents to interact with web browsers and control computer systems.
+It allows AI models to perform a wide range of operations:

+**Web Interaction:**
 - Web navigation
 - Content extraction
 - Element interaction (click, type, etc.)
 - Structured data extraction
 - Console command execution

+**Computer Control:**
+- Screenshot capture and analysis
+- Mouse and keyboard control
+- Window management
+- System operations
+- Computer vision and OCR

 ## Quick Start